-What is a youth hostel?
-A hostel is a type of budget accommodation where people have the option of staying in dorms or private rooms, and there are usually shared bathrooms, a communal kitchen and common hangout areas.
-Hostels also usually offer activities for guests so they get to know each other and the city they’re visiting, which makes them good for folks travelling on their own and people looking to hit many destinations in one trip.
+So, what is a hostel?
+A hostel is a type of accommodation that allows you to travel better, cheaper, and for longer, all while meeting new people.
+With the option of staying in shared dorms or a private room, you can spend or save as much as you want, and there is always a communal kitchen where you can prepare your own meals, as well as common hangout areas.
+Hostels also usually offer activities for guests so they get to know each other and the destination they’re visiting a little better, making them good for solo travelers and people planning to visit many spots in one trip.

 A real taste of the local

 One of the best things about staying at a HI USA hostel is the chance to really experience a destination like a local.
 Thanks to dedicated staff and passionate volunteers who are always keen to share their off-the-radar secrets, and the organized activities that expose guests to local culture, you’ll feel more like a traveler than a tourist.
 Whether it’s a walking tour showcasing the hills of San Francisco, a cooking class that immerses you in Chinese culture, or welcome drinks in Manhattan's largest private green space, you’ll leave with a better understanding of the destination.

 A chance to grow